mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 Two of the advanced firefighting vehicles based at Jaco are designed for rescue work rather than chemical-laced fires.
-They have a full set of hoses and suppression gear but their primary equipment is a high- precision ladder capable of reaching 30 metres up a building or across an obstruction to create an escape bridge.
+They have a full set of hoses and suppression gear but their primary equipment is a high- precision ladder capable of reaching 30 meters up a building or across an obstruction to create an escape bridge.
 The vehicle is as fast and manoeuvrable as its stable-mates and built on the same chassis – although without the advanced life support features.